traffordDataLab/council_open_data/public_funerals/README.md

 </tr>
 <tr>
 	<td>Description</td>
-	<td>Summary information of Public Health Funerals carried out by Trafford Council under the Public Health (Control of Diseases) Act 1984.
-Information given by financial year.
+	<td>Information regarding Public Health Funerals carried out by Trafford Council under the Public Health (Control of Diseases) Act 1984.
+Information given by actual date as well as the financial and calendar year.
 Please note the <a href="https://www.trafford.gov.uk/about-your-council/data-protection/open-data/open-data-notes.aspx#public_funeral_information_disclaimer">Freedom of Information disclaimer</a> regarding what information the council is able to publish.</td>
 </tr>
 <tr>
 	<td>Temporal coverage</td>